-Another thing that professional food photographer pays attention is white balance.
+Another thing that a professional food photographer pays attention is white balance.
 Making sure the parts that supposed to be white, stays white. for eg: if the plate is white, then make sure it looks white instead of slightly bluish or yellowish.
-And whites also naturally helps any food / ingredients looks more standout.
+And whites also naturally helps any food/ingredients looks more standout.

 4. Use diffused lighting

-Professional food photographer usually use a soft box since a soft diffused light and shadow usually works well with food photography ( and no … table lamp do not works well with food photography)
+Professional food photographer usually use a softbox since a soft diffused light and shadow usually works well with food photography ( and no … table lamp do not work well with food photography)

 5. Shows the details

-Professional food photographer always pay attention to the food's details.
-Ask yourself, what is the most appealing part about this food that you are trying to capture?
+Professional food photographer always pays attention to the food's details.
+Ask yourself, what is the most appealing part of this food that you are trying to capture?